-Additional supportive services may be available from the Connecticut Association for Foster and Adoptive Parents (CAFAP).
-For more information, contact 860-258-3400 or http://www.cafap.com.
+Additional supportive services may be available from the Connecticut Association for Foster and Adoptive Parents (CAFAP), which can be reached at 860-258-3400 or http://www.cafap.com.

-Note: Not all services may be available in all cases.
-Families should contact their adoption subsidy worker or post-adoption services contact for information regarding process, eligibility, availability, and duration of services
+Not all services may be available in all cases.
+Families should contact their adoption assistance worker or post-adoption services contact for information regarding process, eligibility, availability, and duration of services

-No. These services are not part of the adoption subsidy program.
+No. These services are not part of the adoption assistance program.

 What Should Families Know About Applying for Subsidy?

-The DCF Central Office subsidy unit in conjunction with the recommendations made by the DCF area offices.
+The DCF Central Office subsidy unit makes final decisions in conjunction with our Central Office Legal and Fiscal divisions and with the recommendations made by the DCF area offices.

 Subsidized Adoption Unit